Adam Saleh

+He began his career in 2012 as part of the collaborative YouTube channel TrueStoryASA, before transitioning into solo content creation.
+He has also ventured into various different industries, most notably in music with the release of his debut album Chapter II in 2017, and boxing where he has fought five different times against different other creators.

+His online presence has been marked by both popularity and controversy.
+He has faced criticism for staging social experiments and making false claims.

 Early life

-Adam Saleh was born in Brooklyn, New York City, on June 4, 1993, to Yemeni parents.
+Adam Saleh was born in Brooklyn, New York City, on June 4, 1993, to Muslim Yemeni parents.
+He is the fifth of six surviving siblings, with three of his elder brothers passing away in infancy.
 He went to Manhattan Center For Science and Mathematics High School for three years, but transferred to Al-Madinah School after being expelled for hitting his dean's computer as a response to him allegedly making racist remarks towards his mother.

 His main career aspiration was to become a lawyer.
 Saleh's uncle had died from a car accident just a few days before his cousin's wedding.
 Saleh describes his uncle as a very happy person and was an important member of his family and when he died in such circumstances it left their family in grief.
-The way his uncle had died had left an emotional scar as Saleh's has stated in the past that it's one of the reasons why he does not have a drivers license.
+The way his uncle had died had left an emotional scar as Saleh's has stated in the past that it is one of the reasons why he refused to have a drivers license.
+He eventually received a drivers license later on.

 YouTube career

 TrueStoryASA

 Saleh started making YouTube videos in 2012 as a part of his YouTube channel "TrueStoryASA" with his high school friends Abdullah Ghuman and Sheikh Akbar.
 His main career aspiration was to become a lawyer.
 He gained nationwide popularity when he appeared on The Ellen DeGeneres Show for his dancing antics.
 The day his Ellen show appearance was to happen, he had a final test, but chose to go on Ellen; he later described this as the turning point in his career as a full-time YouTuber.
 Saleh first released the single "Diamond Girl" on May 3, 2015, featuring Sheikh Akbar and Mumzy Stranger as a part of TrueStoryASA.
 On August 16, 2015, he released his debut solo single, "Tears" featuring Zack Knight, as a tribute to his cousin and his uncle.
 After TrueStoryASA ended, Saleh took over both the main and vlog channels and renamed them "Adam Saleh" and "Adam Saleh Vlogs".
 There was controversy about why the groups had split up.
 Some rumors say the problem was between Saleh and Akbar, and many of Saleh's fans blame his manager for the split.
-In September 2017, Saleh released his debut album called Chapter II featuring collaborations with many artists, including "Waynak" (with Faydee),"Tsunami","All About Love", "The Motto" (with Kennyon Brown), and "All You Can Handle" (with Demarco).
+In September 2017, Saleh released his debut album called Chapter II featuring collaborations with many artists, including "Waynak" (with Faydee),"Tsunami", "All About Love", "The Motto" (with Kennyon Brown), and "All You Can Handle" (with Demarco).
 On February 18, 2018, he accepted the challenge to be KSI's next boxing opponent.

-3MH channel

-Saleh became part of another collaborative channel, "3MH" with Sheikh Akbar, Karim Metwaly, and Slim Albaher.
-3MH split up in May 2015.
-Since then he has created many videos as a solo YouTuber.